Virgin Galactic aims to reach space soon with tourism rocket

 If successful, it would be a major step toward the long-delayed dream of commercial space tourism.

-“Although this could happen as soon as Thursday morning, the nature of flight test means that it may take us a little longer to get to that milestone,” the statement said.
-Space begins at an altitude of 62 miles (100 kilometers); the last test flight was at 32 miles (52 kilometers).
+CEO George Whitesides said Wednesday they will try to exceed an altitude of 50 miles (80.4 kilometers), which Virgin Galactic considers the boundary of space.
+Whiteside said that’s the standard used by the U.S. Air Force and other U.S. agencies.

+That differs from a long-held view that places the boundary at 62 miles (99.8 kilometers.)
+But Whiteside cited new research that favors the lower altitude and said that as a U.S. company it will use the U.S. standard.

-Reaching that space threshold would demonstrate significant progress toward the start of commercial flights that were promised more than a decade ago.
+Reaching the threshold of space would demonstrate significant progress toward the start of commercial flights that were promised more than a decade ago.
 Virgin Galactic’s development of its spaceship took far longer than expected and endured a setback when the first experimental craft broke apart during a 2014 test flight, killing the co-pilot.

+“It’s a day that we’ve been waiting for for a long time,” Whitesides said.

 More than 600 people have committed up to $250,000 for rides in the six-passenger rocket, which is about the size of an executive jet.
 They have been waiting years to feel the kick of the rocket’s ignition, a near-vertical high-speed ascent into the blackness of space and several minutes of weightlessness with a view of the Earth far below.